Tax Planning in Riverside, CA

 • Use a Company Vehicle —

-Depending on the nature of your Riverside, CA business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
-You can take this deduction using one of two methods:
+Based on your Riverside, CA business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
+There are two options for claiming this deduction:

 • Track your actual expenses, such as maintenance, registration fees, and fuel, to determine if this amount exceeds the standard mileage rate deduction.